 Odor-absorbing pre-filters for cat odors

 Air purifiers (specifically, filter-based products) use activated carbon (charcoal) coating to absorb and trap odors.
 Carbon is an industry-standard element used in many types of filters including for water.
 Once it’s used up the filter must be replaced.

 A good air purifier will offer an activated carbon filter (useful against smells and chemical emissions) to trap bad smells from your kitty.
 Mine has helped a lot and there’s a good reason that carbon filters are used: they just plain work for reducing cat odors.

 How does a prefilter help with cat smells?

 Activated carbon is the essential element required for removing odors and terrible smells with an air purifier.
 I bring that up because, in fact, not all purifiers include this type of filter!

 Activated carbon (which is a form of charcoal) is a granular, tiny element used as an ingredient in a special section of the air purifier’s 2 or 3 filters.
-The carbon is a porous and absorbent element that has the ability to trap odors and airborne chemicals present.
+Carbon is a porous and absorbent element that has the ability to trap odors and airborne chemicals present.

 When the purifier’s internal fan draws air through the carbon filter substances in the air are absorbed and removed from the air.
 This includes not just pet odors but also chemical vapors and other unpleasant airborne substances.